Probate Q&A Series

 File the Petition for Probate

-Next, file a petition and submit the death certificate to the clerk’s office in the county where your parent lived.
+Next, file an application or petition and submit the death certificate to the clerk’s office in the county where your parent lived.
 The clerk issues letters testamentary (with a will) or letters of administration (intestate) under G.S.
 28A-3-1.
 These letters authorize the personal representative to act on behalf of the estate.

 Inventory Assets and Notify Creditors

 The personal representative must gather and value all estate assets, from real property and bank accounts to personal belongings.
 Under G.S.
 28A-19-1, you must publish a notice to creditors and mail notice to known creditors.
-Creditors have up to three months to file claims.
+Creditors generally have 90 days after the first publication of notice to present claims.

 Pay Debts, Taxes, and Expenses